sachin-shivakumar/sachin-shivakumar.github.io/_pages/cv.md

 ======
 * MAE Tutor, *FSE tutoring center, ASU, Tempe, Az,* January 2017 - January 2018

   Tutored students in the fresher, sophomore and junior courses of physics, mathematics and mechanical engineering under ASUs student welfare program.

 * Computer Lab Teaching Assistant, *SoMSS, ASU, Tempe, Az,* May 2017 - July 2017

   Worked on setting up and maintaining Linux systems at the lab.
 Tutored students on using Matlab and Linux systems for courses in Applied Linear Algebra and Differential Equations.

 * MAE Teaching Aide, *SEMTE, ASU,* January 2017 - May 2017

   Lead recitation classes/tutoring sessions for the course on numerical methods in engineering for sophomores/juniors.

 * Graduate Research Assistant, *Cybernetic Systems and Controls Lab, ASU, Tempe, Az,* January 2018 - Present

-Research Focus: Analysis and control of Innite-dimensional systems
+  Research Focus: Analysis and control of infinite-dimensional systems

 * Senior Engineer, *Robert Bosch Engineering and Business Solutions pvt. ltd., Bengaluru, India* July 2015-July 2016

   Machine Learning Techniques in process control: Optimized manufacturing processes in Bosch manufacturing units using machine learning for process control.
 Developed backend data mining/prediction algorithms.
 Worked on projects involving signal processing, image processing, data pre-processing and prediction.

 * Accident Investigation Trainee, *Magma HDI General Insurance Company Ltd., Bengaluru, India* Summer 2014

   Operation cost reduction: Worked on root-cause analysis of automobile accidents/breakdown to verify legitimacy of claims.
 Proposed and tested, on small sample size, repair methods which could potentially reduce insurance claim costs for both the company and customers by 10%.